debbiect246/passwordGenerator/readme.md

 `pip install pipenv`
 and then typing `pipenv shell` into the terminal.
 3. Then I installed django by typing `pipenv install django`, this way django was installed inside my virtual environment.
 A pipfile appeared showing that a virtual environment has been created.
-4. I created a new django project inside my passwordgenerator project by typing `django-admin startproject passwordgeneratorproject .`  It was important that I put in the full stop at the end of the django-admin startproject so that the project was created inside my passwordgeneratorproject.
+4. I created a new django project inside my passwordgenerator project by typing `django-admin startproject password_generator .`  It was important that I put in the full stop at the end of the django-admin startproject so that the project was created inside my passwordgeneratorproject.
 5. I ran the django server by typing `python manage.py runserver` and saw a messages saying *success you correctly installed django and a little rocket ship blasting off!*

 ### Setting up  a local and remote git repository